openebs/openebs/charts/README.md

 ### Prerequisites

-- Kubernetes 1.18+ with RBAC enabled
+- Kubernetes 1.23 and above with RBAC enabled
 - Depending on the engine and type of platform, you may have to customize the values or run additional pre-requisites.
 Refer to [documentation](https://openebs.io).

 ### Setup Helm Repository